retorquere/zotero-better-bibtex/README.md

+# Notice: temporarily offline

+A showstopper bug has been found in the 0.6 series that I'm currently (2014-080-12) addressing.
+I expect the problem to be fixed today, but I'm doing extra testing; meanwhile, I've pulled the XPI for safety.
+It will be up as soon as possible, probably later todaym certainly this week.

 # Zotero: Better Bib(La)TeX [![Build Status](https://travis-ci.org/ZotPlus/zotero-better-bibtex.svg?branch=master)](https://travis-ci.org/ZotPlus/zotero-better-bibtex)

 This extension aims to make Zotero effective for us LaTeX holdouts.
 At its core, it behaves like any Zotero